Defenders Under Threat

 May 9, 2019

-ABC is deeply alarmed that the “investigations” conducted by the Iranian authorities were in flagrant breach of the international law and standards with regards to prohibition of torture and other ill-treatment.
+ABC is deeply alarmed that the “investigations” conducted by the Iranian authorities were in flagrant breach of international law and standards regarding the prohibition on torture and other ill-treatment.
 Firstly, while the Head of the Judiciary ordered an investigation into the allegations of torture, he simultaneously made prejudicial statements that fundamentally undermined the impartiality and integrity of the investigations.
-On January 7, 2019 Larijani stated that while seeking justice is a right for citizens, “the treatment of the issue by the media, in particular the enemies’ media, contains indications and illustrating that this issue could be an extension of the enemies’ ongoing and destructive projects against the regime”.
+On January 7, 2019 Larijani stated that while seeking justice is a right for citizens, “the treatment of the issue by the media, in particular the enemies’ media, contains indications illustrating that this issue could be an extension of the enemies’ ongoing and destructive projects against the regime”.

 The impartiality and independence of the investigation was further undermined by the fact that the delegation, the exact composition of which remains unknown, belonged to the Office of the Prosecutor.
 Given the involvement of the Office of the Prosecutor in primary investigations in the case of Bakhshi and Gholian, a delegation from this body could not be considered to meet the standard of impartiality.
 According to the UN Principles on the Effective Investigation and Documentation of Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment, the investigators, “shall be independent of the suspected perpetrators and the agency they serve, [they] shall be competent and impartial”.
 A separate parliamentary committee tasked with the investigation also failed to meet the standards of impartiality and independence.
 On January 11, 2019, Mojtaba Zolnouri, and MP and a member of the parliamentary committee stated in a media interview that Bakhshi’s case had been investigated in a meeting with the presence of the Minister of Justice and relevant experts from the Ministry of Intelligence in Khuzestan Province.
 He then referred to documents provided by the Ministry of Intelligence, the body accused of having committed torture and other ill-treatment, as proof that no torture had been committed .